eas342/tshirt/docs/index.rst

 Its main application is to process raw data on exoplanet systems.
 :code:`tshirt` can:

-- Reduce raw data
+- Reduce raw data: flat field, bias subtract, gain correct, etc. This has been demonstrated to work with merged CCD images from Mont4K imager on the Kuiper-61 inch on Mt Bigelow, AZ.
 - Extract Photometry
 - Extract Spectroscopy
-- Fit models to data

 .. toctree::